 Time to switch when:

-Your 3PL consistently misses same-day shipping cutoff times
+Your 3PL misses same-day cutoff times more than once per week.

 Mismanagement of on-time deliveries is a big issue that often drives businesses to seek a new fulfillment provider.
 If, after processing an order, the time it takes your 3PL to ship that order varies wildly, it’s time to switch.